paulipa/sico-wiki/services/ingame-services/mining-fleets.md

 ### Discord
 The ultimately best way to ask `mining boosters` to raise fleets is to do it in discord.

-Discord is a third party chat and voice program which allows you to contact also those boosters that are not currently online but would otherwise be able to set up a fleet for you!
+Discord is a third party chat and voice program which allows you to contact all those boosters that are not currently online but would otherwise be able to set up a fleet for you!
 ![ping-commander-800x222.jpg](/ping-commander-800x222.jpg =400x)

-After registering and authenticating on [discord](/tools/communication/discord) you simple type `@imining booster` in the #sc-comms chat channel and ask them if anyone would be able to set up a fleet.
+After registering and authenticating on [discord](/tools/communication/discord) you simply type `@imining booster` in the #sc-comms chat channel and ask them if anyone would be able to set up a fleet.
 Only ask once a while and never spam it in case no one is answering to you.

 ### SC Comms
 If you do not want to use discord for some reason or happen to see a Industry Commander online in SC Comms you can try to ask in there for them to raise a fleet.
 However the disadvantage in this compared to discord is that the players holding the role are not getting a notification for this and the message could easily scroll away.
 The second downside is that the players might be simply AFK or doing something else on some other accounts.

 ## Ship Replacement Request
-Sometimes you lose your ship and that is prefectly normal in EVE.
+Sometimes you lose your ship and that is perfectly normal in EVE.
 To try to avoid this you should follow the guidelines we have set in here for the standard mining fleet:
 - Do not AFK mine
 - Be on voice comms
 - Use the doctrine Venture, Procurer, Skiff or Orca with proper fitting